abdahad1996/WorldOfPAYBACK/README.md

 ✅ As a user of the App, I want to get feedback when loading of the transactions is ongoing or an Error occurs. *(Just delay the mocked server response for 1-2 seconds and randomly fail it)*

 ✅ As a user of the App, I want to see an error if the device is offline.
+- From the Apple docs:
+`Always attempt to make a connection.
+Do not attempt to guess whether network service is available, and do not cache that determination.`
+It’s common to see iOS codebases using SCNetworkReachability, NWPathMonitor, or third-party reachability frameworks to make decisions about whether they should make a network request or not.
+Unfortunately, such a process is not reliable and can lead to bad customer experience.

+hence i did not use SCNetworkReachability or NWPathMonitor and just have a `generic Connection Error` in case my request fails

+i do have an implementation in another branch just incase though.

 ✅ As a user of the App, I want to filter the list of transactions by `category`.